 Both are pointers.
 If your salary is higher than both the average and the median, then you are performing very well.
 If your salary is lower than both, then many people are earning more than you, and there is plenty of room for improvement.
 If your wage is between the average and the median, then things can get a bit intricate.
 We wrote a guide to explain all about the different scenarios

 Experience level is the most important factor in determining salary.
 Naturally, the more years of experience, the higher the wage.

 Generally speaking, employees with experience ranging from two to five years earn on average 32% more than freshmen and juniors across all industries and disciplines.

 Professionals with experience of more than five years tend to earn on average 36% more than those with five years or less of work experience.

 Nursing Salary In South Africa

-- Nursing salaries in South Africa range from 19,300 ZAR per month (minimum average salary) to 57,900 ZAR per month (maximum average salary, the actual maximum is higher).
+- Nursing salaries in South Africa range from 19,300 ZAR per month (the minimum average salary) to 57,900 ZAR per month (the maximum average salary; the actual maximum is higher).

 - Closely related to the median are two values: the 25th and the 75th percentiles.
-Reading from the salary distribution diagram, 25% of people working in Nursing are earning less than 23,300 ZAR while 75% of them are earning more than 23,300 ZAR.
-Also from the diagram, 75% of people working in Nursing are earning less than 48,800 ZAR while 25% are earning more than 48,800 ZAR.
+Reading from the salary distribution diagram, 25% of people working in Nursing are earning less than 23,300 ZAR, while 75% of them are earning more than 23,300 ZAR.
+Also from the diagram, 75% of people working in Nursing earn less than 48,800 ZAR, while 25% earn more than 48,800 ZAR.

-The term ‘Annual Salary Increase’ customarily points to the rise in 12 calendar month period, but because people rarely get their salaries reviewed exactly on the one year mark, it is more meaningful to know the frequency and the rate at the time of the increase.
+The term ‘Annual Salary Increase’ customarily points to the rise in a 12-month period, but because people rarely get their salaries reviewed exactly at the one-year mark, it is more meaningful to know the frequency and rate at the time of the increase.